HnHnchi/fooderyproject/README.md

-Got it!
-Here's the updated README template with features including user profiles and a blog:

 Full-stack Website for Various Restaurants
 This project is a full-stack website for various restaurants, developed using HTML, Bootstrap, JavaScript for the frontend, and the .NET framework for the backend.